 Just cut off.
 I’m glad you realised this early on.
 There’s no point in stressing over a relationship like that.
 Cut off.

-Times seems to be changing.
-The level of morality, character, and common sense required of each person has all been levelled upwards, and if you’re found to be flawed, you’re out.
-It doesn’t matter if it’s a public figure on TV, an anonymous person across a LAN, or a friend of 20 years, there is no room for understanding.
-And so we gradually began to feel awkward about giving away our side.
+Times seem to have changed.
+The level of morality, character, and common sense expected of each person has been raised across the board, and the moment a flaw is found, you’re out.
+It doesn’t matter whether the target is a celebrity on TV, an anonymous stranger on the internet, or a friend of twenty years.
+There is no room left for understanding.
+And so, little by little, we began to feel awkward about letting others get close to us.

 I don’t know if what’s unacceptable to us is really unacceptable, or if it’s the kind of thing that is understandable in a generous sense.